 The Penticton Museum is proud to offer a variety of programs seasonally and year-round!
-If you would like to participate in any of the following programs, please call 250-490-2454 for availability and up-to-date info on changes is schedules.
+If you would like to participate in any of the following programs, please call 250-490-2454 for availability, and up-to-date information.

 Perfect for classes that can't make it out to the Museum in person, Artifact Packs are a full program in a box complete with touchable artifacts, interpretation, activities, and resources for the teacher.
 There are two ways to use the kits: Sign it out for $15 for up to a week at a time (you can renew if you need more time, provided it has not been booked by other educators!), OR you can have a Museum staff person bring the kit to your classroom to present the materials and introduce the kit for $2 per student.
 Book now by calling 250-490-2454.